Mozzarella

 Mozzarella (Note: English: /ˌmɒtsəˈrɛlə/ MOT-sə-REL-ə, /it/; muzzarella, /nap/.) is a semi-soft non-aged cheese prepared using the pasta filata ('stretched-curd') method.
-It originated in southern Italy.
+It has a long history in southern Italy, although its precise origins are uncertain.

 Varieties of mozzarella are distinguished by the milk used: mozzarella fior di latte when prepared with cow's milk and buffalo mozzarella (mozzarella di bufala in Italian) when the milk of the Italian buffalo is used.
 Genetic research suggest buffalo came to Italy by migration of river buffalo from India in the 7th century CE.

 Fresh mozzarella is generally white but may be light yellow depending on the animal's diet.
 Fresh mozzarella makes a distinct squeaky sound when chewed or rubbed.
 Due to its high moisture content, it is traditionally served the day after it is made but can be kept in brine for up to a week or longer when sold in vacuum-sealed packages.
 Low-moisture mozzarella can be kept refrigerated for up to a month, although some shredded low-moisture mozzarella is sold with a shelf life of up to six months.

 Mozzarella is used for most types of pizza and several pasta dishes or served with sliced tomatoes and basil in Caprese salad.

 Etymology

-Mozzarella, derived from the southern Italian dialects spoken in Apulia, Calabria, Campania, Abruzzo, Molise, Basilicata, Lazio, and Marche, is the diminutive form of mozza, 'cut', or mozzare, 'to cut off', derived from the method of working.
+Mozzarella is the diminutive form of mozza, 'cut', or derives from mozzare, 'to cut off', referring to the method by which portions of the stretched curd are separated.
 The term is first mentioned in 1570, cited in a cookbook by Bartolomeo Scappi, reading "milk cream, fresh butter, ricotta cheese, fresh mozzarella and milk".
-An earlier reference of Monsignor Alicandri is also often cited as describing mozzarella, which states that in the 12th century the Monastery of San Lorenzo, in Capua, Campania, Alicandri offered pilgrims a piece of bread with mozza.
+An often-cited 1915 work by Monsignor Alicandri reports a tradition according to which, in the 12th century, the Monastery of San Lorenzo in Capua offered pilgrims bread with mozza.

+More broadly, pasta filata cheeses have historical roots across the northern Mediterranean, including Italy, Greece, the Balkans and Turkey, while descriptions of soft stretched-curd cheeses in southern Italy date back to antiquity.